ailab-uniud/distiller-CORE/README.md

 ## Architecture ##

-The architecture of the framework and its usage is described in "Introducing Distiller: a unifying framework for Knowledge Extraction" , 1st AI*IA Workshop on Intelligent Techniques At LIbraries and Archives, 2015 [(download link)](http://ceur-ws.org/Vol-1509/ITALIA2015_paper_4.pdf).
+The architecture of the framework and its usage is described in "Introducing Distiller: a unifying framework for Knowledge Extraction" , 1st AI*IA Workshop on Intelligent Techniques At Libraries and Archives, 2015 [(download link)](http://ceur-ws.org/Vol-1509/ITALIA2015_paper_4.pdf).

 ## Build and use the Distiller ##